 The various walls, outside doors and windows will be indicated by different lines and icons.
 Shaded areas are used to show different features, such as pillars and or structural beams, and sometimes space around different features such as the shower is needed due to the plumbing required behind the walls.
-Dotted lines, shown between the Kitchen and Great Room indicate an open area, or lack of wall.
+Dotted lines, shown between the Kitchen and Great Room indicate a trimmed opening.
 The various windows will be indicated by various rectangles that indicate the size and number of window panes there are.

-Throughout the floor plan, you will see various featured indicated with ‘optional’.
-For example, the OPT. fireplace in the Great Room.
-The optional features and pricing can be discussed with your decor representative.
+Throughout the floor plan, you will see various features indicated with ‘optional’.
+For example, the OPT. fireplace in the Great Room or OPT. pantry in the Kitchen.
+The optional features and pricing can be discussed with your design consultant.

 13. Unfinished basement

-Our homes will have unfinished basements, which means the basements have a wooden frame with a concrete floor, but does not have drywall and flooring.
+Our homes will have unfinished basements, which means the basements have a concrete floor, but do not have framing, drywall, or flooring.
 Elements that are installed in your basement are represented with a dotted line, such as the stairway and mechanical area.
 Most homes will have the option of a rough-in bathroom.
-This means that the plumbing is installed but the bathroom remains unfinished, without framing, drywall and tiling or fixtures.
-The large areas with a dotted X, marked ‘Unexcavated’ means that those areas will remain undug and inaccessible, your basement ends along the wall where what area is shown.
-As with the example above, there is an option of a Cold Cellar, which will be excavated if the homeowner requests it.
+This means that the plumbing is installed but the bathroom remains unfinished, without framing, drywall, tiling or fixtures.
+The large areas with a dotted X, marked ‘Unexcavated’, mean that those areas will be inaccessible and your basement ends along the wall where that area is shown.
+As with the example above, there is an option of a Cold Cellar, which will be excavated if the homeowner purchases this option.